Ryan-Page-2024/Love-Country/Data/README.md

 Post Malone has stops in Major U.S. cities like Las Vegas, Dallas, New York, and Miami.

 ## 4. Lyrics_in_Context:
-This tab provides a lyric analysis for songs, featuring:
+This tab provides a lyric analysis for songs, featuring: <br>
 <br> Word occurrences within song lines,
 <br> Thematic classification of each line,
 <br> Sentiment analysis, labeling lines as Positive or Negative, and
 <br> Metadata such as artist hometowns and lyric line numbers.

 ## 5. Line_Categorized:
-This tab presents classification and sentiment analysis for songs at the line level, including:
+This tab presents classification and sentiment analysis for songs at the line level, including: <br>
 <br> Thematic categorization of each line, and
 <br> Metadata such as stanza and line numbers.
 <br> This structured breakdown provides insights into thematic trends and sentiment distribution within the lyrics.